 - Flashes of light can occur when the retina is detaching.

 - Sudden eye discharge or redness in one or both eyes occurs when the eye is infected.

-The Butler senior care team at Absolute Companion Care is always available to assist elders in maintaining optimum eye health.
-We can provide transportation and accompaniment to medical appointments, procedures, and checkups, track any changes in eye health so that they’re addressed immediately, reduce fall risks in the home for those with vision problems, and so much more.
+Absolute Companion Care, providers of top-rated home health services in Towson, MD and the surrounding areas, is always available to assist elders in maintaining optimum eye health.
+We can provide transportation and accompaniment to medical appointments, procedures, and checkups, track any changes in eye health so that they’re addressed immediately, reduce fall risks in the home for those with senior vision issues, and so much more.